Oculuszzz/app-features-backend/README.md

 <br />
 Also employing JpaRepository extension which is contains API for CRUD (Create, Read, Update and Delete) operations and also API for pagination and sorting.

+Test units also been created for controller, service and repository layer by using JUnit5 and Mockito.

 The main objective this application is to allow user to manage users’ accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names).